The Drugs WheelExpand Menu

 About the Drugs Wheel

-The Drugs Wheel was developed in tandem with UK Drugwatch, an informal association of charities, organisations and individuals who share an interest in establishing a robust early warning system in the UK for all types of drugs.
-Guy Jones (technical lead at Reagent Tests UK, and Senior chemist at The Loop) provides ongoing expertise, and microscopic knowledge of drug compounds and UK drug laws.
+The Drugs Wheel is a non-commercial project, run on a voluntary basis, co-designed with UK Drugwatch, an informal association of charities, organisations and individuals who share an interest in establishing a robust early warning system in the UK for all types of drugs.
+There have been ongoing contributions from people using drugs, and professionals working with them.
+The project is led by Mark Adley, alongside Guy Jones (technical lead at Reagent Tests UK, and senior chemist at The Loop) and Michael Linnell, who provide up-to-date knowledge of emerging drugs and UK drug laws.

 Using the Drugs Wheel

 The Drugs Wheel can be used as a training tool and as a game for use in training or 1:1 sessions.
-There are free versions of each to download on this site, as well as a range of other resources.
-When using the Drugs Wheel, please bear in mind the following:
+There are free versions to download on this site, as well as other resources.
+When using the Drugs Wheel, please consider:

 Thanks and credits

-Thank you to Michael Linnell for donating the majority of the images for the Drugs Wheel game the excellent tripsit.me and NEPTUNE resources, Creative Commons for enabling projects such as these to stay non-commercial, and users of Drugs Forum and Bluelight from around the world for sharing their experiences.
+Thank you to Michael Linnell for donating the majority of the images for the Drugs Wheel game, the excellent tripsit.me and NEPTUNE resources, Creative Commons for enabling projects such as these to stay non-commercial, and users of Drugs Forum and Bluelight, and the dark web from around the world for sharing their experiences.